lawrennd/old_talks/_ml/includes/naive-bayes.md

 \subsection{Naive Bayes Classifiers}

+\notes{*Note*: Everything we do below is possible using standard packages like `scikit-learn`, our purpose in this session is to help you understand how those engines are constructed.
+In practice for an application you should use a library like `scikit-learn`.}

 \notes{In probabilistic machine learning we place probability distributions (or densities) over all the variables of interest, our first classification algorithm will do just that.
 We will consider how to form a classification by making assumptions about the *joint* density of our observations.
 We need to make assumptions to reduce the number of parameters we need to optimise.}\slides{
 * Probabilistic Machine Learning: place probability distributions (or densities) over all the variables of interest.
 * In *naive Bayes* this is exactly what we do.}